lucasbrito92/circuitos_combinacionais/README.md

-# circuitos_combinacionais
+# Generating truth tables with multiple outputs
-generate true table reading logical expressions file and prints result with prettytable module
+By reading logical expressions in a file, do permutations of entries and computates all {True, False} possibilities and prints result with prettytable module